rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Source of energy.md

 Energy is released through respiration, but some of the energy is lost as heat.
 Energy is also lost through [[excretion]] (in urea), [[Large intestine#Egestion|egestion]] (in faeces) and as uneaten body parts (e.g. bones) when the organism dies.

+> **Note**:
+> There is no cycling of energy in an ecosystem.
+Energy lost cannot be recycled by the ecosystem.

 #### Food chains
 Consider an example: grass → grasshopper → sparrow (where → means eaten by)
 - The food chain represents the direction of energy and material flow from one organism to the next.